scottaroberts/DBO/README.md

 ### How this affects trading
 - When news is blocking:
   - New bracket placements are prevented.
-  - “Halt” state is shown in telemetry.
+  - “Halt / Block” state is shown in telemetry.
 - When the last timed event + delay passes, trading can resume **within the same session** (if other gates allow).

 ---